 Should You Use a Point-of-Sale Installment Loan to Pay for Online Purchases?

 Structured like a traditional installment loan, but with faster approval, point-of-sale loans often charge less interest than a credit card and may be more flexible than a personal loan.
-Point-of-sale installment loans allow you to borrow small amounts from lenders like Affirm to buy from partner stores like Adidas, or sign up for a four-month interest-free installment offer from Afterpay to finance a shirt from Urban Outfitters.
+Point-of-sale installment loans allow you to borrow small amounts from lenders like Affirm to buy from partner stores like Adidas, or sign up for a four-month interest-free buy now, pay later offer from Afterpay to finance a shirt from Urban Outfitters.

 While point-of-sale installment loans may sound enticing since you’ll have more time to pay for your online purchases, they may not be right for everyone.
 Consider these benefits and drawbacks, and learn how they work, before deciding to sign up for this type of store financing.